 Hanami is a tradition that dates back centuries in Japan.
 Each region has its favored hotspots where groups of people organize picnics and small parties as they take in the delights of the season.
 There are several wonderful Hanami spots around Kobe’s many parks and mountains that will be busy from around mid/late March.
 Here are some of the best places to head.

-For information on when best to plan your Hanami in the Kobe area, see here (in Japanese) – looks like it’s the last week of March this year.
+For information on when best to plan your Hanami in the Kobe area, see here (in Japanese).

 Located on the slopes of Mt.
 Hachibuse and with Suma beach at its base, Sumaura Park is a great place to see not just the cherry blossoms but also some splendid views of Kobe across the sea.
 It’s one of the most popular Hanami spots in Kobe, although luckily it tends not to get too crowded.
 You can take the ropeway cable car from Sumaura Park station and bask in the glory of over 3,000 cherry blossom trees, as well as many plum blossoms.
 If you look out across the sea, you’ll be able to see the Akashi Kaikyo Bridge as well as Kobe airport.
 If you don’t fancy a picnic, there are restaurant facilities in the park as well as a kids’ amusement park at the summit.